aimms/how-to/Articles/310/310-install-ui-gss.rst

 #.
 Status bar

-    The status bar should be set to `gss::sp_messageStatusBar`
+    The status bar should be set to `gss::sp_messageStatusBar`, or to a string parameter that contains this parameter.